Busch Gardens Williamsburg: Land of the Dragons

+Sub-area of Rhinefeld.
 When it opened in 1994 (replacing the former Grimms Hollow children's area), Land of the Dragons was the main kiddie area at Busch Gardens.
 It is home to Dumpherey the Dragon, the area's mascot.
-Other major notes taken to Land of the Dragons includes its dragon-themed 3-story tree house, a wet play area with waterfalls, squirting geysers, and a serpent that inhabits the area.
-There are also smaller play zones, smaller wet play areas and (formerly) a gift shop called Dragon Digs.
+Other major attractions within Land of the Dragons include its dragon-themed 3-story tree house, a wet play area with waterfalls, squirting geysers, and a serpent that inhabits the area.
+There are also smaller play zones and wet play areas.

+Despite once housing live entertainment including kid-friendly Howl-O-Scream productions and a tie-in to the 1997 version of Captain Kangaroo, entertainment has been phased out in this area.